-The College-wide Scholarship examination is held just before the start of Hilary Term each year.
+The College-wide Scholarship examination is held just before the start of Semester 2 each year.
 Students in their Senior Fresh year are encouraged to consider sitting this examination (referred to as 'Schol') as an overall First brings substantial rewards.

 Students must give notice of their intention to take the examination on the prescribed form, obtainable from the Examinations Office, Senior Lecturer's Area, West Theatre.
 If they wish to withdraw their application they must do so at least two weeks before the date of the first examination.
 There is no charge for the application.